GPTP-workshop/gptp-workshop.github.io/index.md

 Flights should be scheduled to the Detroit Metro Airport (DTW) or to the (closer) Lansing Capital Airport (LAN).
 From Detroit, the Michigan Flyer/AirRide shuttle can be arranged which is an affordable and convenient mode of transportation to East Lansing.
 Travel time on the bus is about 2 hours.
 Alternatively, you might want to rent a car at DTW.
 From LAN, you could take a taxi or a ride service.
 Transportation options should be considered before actually embarking on the trip.

-There is very little chance of street parking on weekdays on the University campus, but there is a pay-by-use parking close to the College of Engineerring.
+There is very little chance of street parking on weekdays on the University campus, but there is a pay-by-use parking close to the College of Engineering.